-Pitzer College Class of 1968 alumna Margreta Klassen publishes stories in a new anthology
+Short Stories from a Long Life: Margreta Klassen ’68 publishes stories in a new anthology

-A member of Pitzer’s charter Class of 1968 (the first four-year class to graduate from the then all-women’s college), Klassen took a class with the folk musician Guy Carawan, then Pitzer’s Folklorist-in-Residence, who is known for introducing the song “We Shall Overcome” to the Civil Rights Movement.
-She credits Professor Esther Wagner with honing her writing skills.
-She studied art with Professor Carl Hertel, and Professors Lew Ellenhorn and Alfonso Ortiz inspired her interest in psychology and anthropology.
-More than 50 years later, she still has a paper, titled “Sacred Clowns of the Southwest,” that she wrote for a class she took with Ortiz.
+A member of the charter Class of 1968 (the first four-year class to graduate from Pitzer, then a women’s college), Klassen took a course with the legendary folk musician Guy Carawan, Pitzer’s Folklorist-in-Residence at the time.
+She studied art with Professor Carl Hertel.
+Professors Lew Ellenhorn and Alfonso Ortiz inspired her interest in psychology and anthropology, and she credits Professor Esther Wagner with honing her writing skills.
+More than 50 years later, she still has a paper, “Sacred Clowns of the Southwest,” that she wrote for a class she took with Ortiz.

 Today, Klassen keeps in touch with her Pitzer classmates as an active member of the Pitzer OC Book Gathering—a group of 11 alumnae from the classes of 1968 and 1969 who have been meeting to discuss books and life since the 1980s.

-“Being true to Pitzer’s values, I have been a ‘participant’ throughout my long life,” Klassen wrote in her Class of 1968 Lookbook submission.
+“Being true to Pitzer’s values, I have been a ‘participant’ throughout my long life,” Klassen wrote in Pitzer’s Class of 1968 Lookbook.